-- failure to comply with the Model, in the case of breach relating to "sensitive" activities under the "instrumental" areas identified by the Final Document of the Model (Special Sections A and C), and provided that none of the conditions set forth in subsequent paragraphs 3 and 4 apply; - failure to comply with the Model, in the case of breach relating to the "sensitive" activities under the "crime risk" areas identified by the Final Document of the Model (all Sections with exceptions of Special Section H), and provided that none of the conditions specified by points 3 and 4 hereunder apply; - 3) failure to comply with the Model, if the breach constitutes the fact alone (objective element) of one of the crimes set forth by the Decree; - 4) failure to comply with the Model, if the purpose of the breach is to commit any of the offences set forth by the Decree, or if there is in any case a risk that the Company's liability may be challenged pursuant to the Decree;

-5) failure to comply with the reporting procedure envisaged by the Model, with particular reference to the violation of the reporting measures envisaged by the Model itself, as well as the execution with malice or gross negligence of reports that prove to be unfounded.
+- 1) failure to comply with the Model, in the case of breach relating to "sensitive" activities under the "instrumental" areas identified by the Final Document of the Model (Special Section A), and provided that none of the conditions set forth in subsequent paragraphs 3 and 4 apply; - 2) failure to comply with the Model, in the case of breach relating to the "sensitive" activities under the "crime risk" areas identified by the Final Document of the Model (Special Section A), and provided that none of the conditions specified by points 3 and 4 hereunder apply; - 3) failure to comply with the Model, if the breach constitutes the fact alone (objective element) of one of the crimes set forth by the Decree; - 4) failure to comply with the Model, if the purpose of the breach is to commit any of the offences set forth by the Decree, or if there is in any case a risk that the Company's liability may be challenged pursuant to the Decree; - 5) failure to comply with the reporting procedure envisaged by the Model, with particular reference to the violation of the reporting measures envisaged by the Model itself, as well as the execution with malice or gross negligence of reports that prove to be unfounded.

-Moreover, possible cases of breach concerning the workplace health and safety area (Special Section H) are also defined, in increasing order of seriousness:
+Moreover, possible cases of breach concerning the workplace health and safety area (Special Section B) are also defined, in increasing order of seriousness:

-- failure to comply with the Model, if such breach determines a situation of real danger to the physical integrity of one or more persons, including the person responsible for such breach, and provided that none of the conditions set forth by points 6, 7 and 8 hereunder apply; - 2) failure to comply with the Model, if such breach causes an injury to the physical integrity of one or more persons, including the person responsible for such breach, and provided none of the conditions set forth by points 7 and 8 hereunder apply; - 3) failure to comply with the Model, if such breach causes a physical injury classed as "serious" pursuant to section 583, paragraph 1, of the criminal code, to the physical integrity of one or more persons, including the person who commits such breach, and provided none of the conditions set forth by point 8 hereunder applies; - 4) failure to comply with the Model, if such breach causes an injury, classed as "very serious" pursuant to section 583, paragraph 1, of the criminal code, to the physical integrity, or the death, of one or more persons, including the person responsible for such breach.
+- 6) failure to comply with the Model, if such breach determines a situation of real danger to the physical integrity of one or more persons, including the person responsible for such breach, and provided that none of the conditions set forth by points 7, 8 and 9 hereunder apply; - 7) failure to comply with the Model, if such breach causes an injury to the physical integrity of one or more persons, including the person responsible for such breach, and provided none of the conditions set forth by points 8 and 9 hereunder apply; - 8) failure to comply with the Model, if such breach causes a physical injury classed as "serious" pursuant to section 583, paragraph 1, of the criminal code, to the physical integrity of one or more persons, including the person who commits such breach, and provided none of the conditions set forth by point 9 hereunder applies; - 9) failure to comply with the Model, if such breach causes an injury, classed as "very serious" pursuant to section 583, paragraph 1, of the criminal code, to the physical integrity, or the death, of one or more persons, including the person responsible for such breach.